A-Olson8/Portfolio-2/README.md

 # Portfolio-3/Airline Delay Analysis

 &ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;To Improve efficiency, the Federal Aviation Administration (FAA) wants to know to how often flights are delayed, and for what reason.
+The Dataset shows all flight delays in September 2023, and will give a good indication on why delays occur, which airports they occur the most, and at which airlines they occur the most.

 &nbsp;